cherianyit/AdventuresInOlumal/Tum Nus - Level 6.md

 	- 1 Eye Key
 - Rough copy of the Teleportation runes found in Lundris
 - Blackened Coin with Same Skull as Teleportation rune on it
+- Flayed skin of Bang's goon containing Zello tattoo
 ## Materials
 - Perfect Dire Wolf Pelt
 - 12x Shark Teeth
 - 1 Diamond worth 325 gold
 - Wyvern Tail
 - Wyvern tooth
-- 2 flakes of Numinous
 - 2 large Diamonds worth 500 each
 - 1 piece of ruby worth 150
 - 1 piece of sapphire worth 150
-- 3 pounds of raw Numinous
+- 2.5 pounds of raw Numinous
 - 4 Hagsbite doses worth of Frostsage
 	- Can be used to craft Hagsbite (2d10 poison damage)
 - 4 Hagsbite doses worth of Black Poppy